KenJFischer/Expression-Evaluator/README.md

 ## Info
 Recognizes the following operators: +, -, \*, /, %, ^
 You can enter any expression composed of these operators, digits, and  parentheses.
-Additionally, this class can simplify any number of sequential negative signs ("-"), so it can handle statements such as "2 -- -2".
+Additionally, this class can simplify any number of sequential negative signs, so it can handle statements such as "2 -- -2".
 Implicit multiplication by parentheses is also understood (e.g. "2(3)" would be parsed as "2\*3").

 Performs validation of the input.
 Checks for:
 - Balanced parentheses